Morris Brown, Historically Black College, Faces Possible Closure

 Prior to losing its accreditation, it was one of the four historically Black colleges in the Atlanta University Center, along with Clark Atlanta University, Morehouse College, and Spelman College.

 Graduates include civil rights leaders Hosea Williams and Rev. CT Vivian, and four-time gold medal Olympian Angelo Taylor, who has himself donated $10,000.

-Another graduate is former State Sen. Donzella James, who, as previously reported on Atlanta Progressive Blog, may be re-seeking her State Senate seat.
+Another graduate is former State Sen. Donzella James, who may be re-seeking her State Senate seat.
 The seat will likely become vacated by its current occupant, State Sen. Kasim Reed, due to his expected run for Mayor of Atlanta.

 “Everyone seemed to work well together,” James recalled.
 “Everyone was always willing to help, get someone to help tutor you, people to help study together.
 It was always like, what do you need help with?
 Okay, come over here.”

 “Most campuses, people dared ahead in their own work,” James said, adding at Morris Brown, “Everyone seemed to have a lot of camaraderie with other students.
 I go on some of the campuses and people barely look at each other.
 At Morris Brown, it was like hi, hi, hi.”

 Many say the disastrous problems of Morris Brown date back to the administration of former President Delores Cross and Financial Aid Director Parvesh Singh.

 They lost the accreditation of the school in 2002 due to financial problems, shortly after it was discovered the officials engaged in fraudulent government billing for students who were not enrolled and for those who dropped out.

 The school was $6 million in debt in 2001.

 Losing the ability to get government loans combined with lost accreditation has exacerbated the financial problems of the institution.